harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 ### 5. make a little tornado server to handle git hooks.

 In the previous step, we wrote a post-receive script that calls out to `localhost:8888/sync`.
 Let's create that little tornado server to respond to these calls.
-This is a sample script in python called `api.py`:
+This is a sample script in python called `api.py` that reads the stdout of our sync action and finds out if a new file is added using regular expressions:

 {% highlight python %}
 import re, os, signal